swellaby/get-package-version/README.md

 Coming soon

 ## Programatically in node
-Install the package into your proejct `npm install --save get-package-version`
+Install the package into your proejct `npm install --save get-pkg-version`

 Import it into your application and pass it a version:
 ```
-import getPackageVersion = require('get-package-version');
+import getPackageVersion = require('get-pkg-version');
 getPackageVersion('package-name-you-want-version-of').then((version) => {
     console.log(version);
 });